ZELVAINE/URLScanner/README.md

 **A heuristic URL risk analyser for Firefox.**

-URLScanner checks the current tab's URL — and optionally every link on a page — for patterns associated with phishing, domain spoofing, and social engineering attacks.
+URLScanner checks the current tab's URL (and optionally every link on a page) for patterns associated with phishing, domain spoofing, and social engineering attacks.
 It gives you a score, a breakdown of findings, and optionally queries VirusTotal for live threat intelligence.

 It's designed to be a **transparent second opinion**, not a black-box verdict.